tmenguy/ha-solcast-solar/README.md

 > [!IMPORTANT]
 > After the integration is started, review the Home Assistant log.
 >
-> Should an error that gathering rooftop sites data has failed occur then this is not an integration issue, rather a Solcast API issue.
-The best course of action is to restart the integration, or Home Assistant entirely, and monitor until the sites data can be acquired.
-Until rooftop sites data is acquired the integration cannot function.
+> Should an error that gathering rooftop sites data has failed occur then this is almost certainly not an integration issue, rather a Solcast API issue.
+The integration will repeatedly restart in this situation until the sites data can be loaded, as until configured sites data is acquired the integration cannot function.
 >
-> The integration does attempt retries when the Solcast API is busy, but sometimes even this does not help.
+> Once the sites data has been acquired at least once it is written to a cache file, and that cache will be used on subsequent startups should the Solcast API be temporarily unavailable.

 ## Dampening Configuration